 Water can soak into walls and insulation, ceilings, floors, carpeting and cushion, rugs, furniture, HVAC systems, electrical systems, contents, etc. Without quick action to shut off the water and to properly remediate the damage, the ensuing loss will rapidly progress to higher and higher claim costs.

 The best approach to the whole threat of frozen water damage would be prevention.
-The pipes most susceptible to freezing are usually those that are near outer walls, in crawl spaces, or in the attic.
+The pipes most susceptible to freezing are usually those that are near outer walls, in crawl spaces or the attic.

 All of these pipes should be adequately insulated and even wrapped with approved heat tape where necessary.
 Outside leaks of air should be sealed.
 Garden hoses should be disconnected, and where possible, pipes leading to external pipes should be shut off and drained.